‘American Idol’ Judge Short On Cash At NJ Convenience Store, So Local Woman Picked Up Their Tab

 Ruth Reed, a retired elementary school teacher, and current substitute teacher helped the country star on Friday, August 3, thinking he was a customer in need.

-Reed was in line at a local Wawa in Medford, New Jersey when she came face-to-face with the country music superstar, who had just played a sold-out show in Camden, New Jersey, according to a report by the Asbury Park Press.
+Reed was in line at a local Wawa in Medford, New Jersey, when she came face to face with the country music superstar, who had just played a sold-out show in Camden, New Jersey, according to a report by the Asbury Park Press.

 The Asbury Park Press reported that Reed was just continuing an act of kindness promise she and her husband made to themselves a few years ago.

 “We decided when we saw military people we would treat them at Wawa or Dunkin’ Donuts or whatever,” said Reed, who, along with her husband, had made it a habit to pick up people’s tabs at Wawa.

 It was Reed’s graciousness that led to her surprise encounter with the husband of Academy Award-winning actress Nicole Kidman.